andyfitzsuse/andyfitz.github.io/story.md

 * Made major inroads with my career - the catalyst for [Outfit](https://outfit.io) etc.
 * Loss of first daughter Zuzu
 * Birth of the amazing Olive
-* Finishing decade with the birth of Alby
+* Birth of charming Alby

 ## 2020's we've only just begun